arthurbrenno/architecture/README.md

 - **Missing Pydantic Features:**

-  Overture's `BaseModel` may not support all features available in Pydantic.
+  Architecture's `BaseModel` may not support all features available in Pydantic.
 Specifically, the `Config` attribute and some advanced validation mechanisms might be absent.
-Ensure that your application does not rely heavily on these features or find alternative implementations within Overture.
+Ensure that your application does not rely heavily on these features or find alternative implementations within Architecture.

 - **Custom Validators:**

-  If you use Pydantic's `@validator` decorators for custom validation, you'll need to implement equivalent validation logic in Overture's models, possibly by overriding methods or using other utility functions provided by Overture.
+  If you use Pydantic's `@validator` decorators for custom validation, you'll need to implement equivalent validation logic in Architecture's models, possibly by overriding methods or using other utility functions provided by Architecture.

 - **Third-Party Integrations:**

-  Some third-party libraries that integrate tightly with Pydantic might not work seamlessly with Overture's `BaseModel`.
+  Some third-party libraries that integrate tightly with Pydantic might not work seamlessly with Architecture's `BaseModel`.
 Test these integrations thoroughly after migration.

 - **Performance Considerations:**

-  While Overture's `BaseModel` is optimized for performance, differences in serialization/deserialization behavior compared to Pydantic could impact your application's performance characteristics.
+  While Architecture's `BaseModel` is optimized for performance, differences in serialization/deserialization behavior compared to Pydantic could impact your application's performance characteristics.
 Benchmark critical paths to ensure performance meets your requirements.

-By following these steps and considerations, you can smoothly transition your models from Pydantic to Overture's `BaseModel`, leveraging Overture's optimized performance and integrated features while maintaining the integrity of your application's data models.
+By following these steps and considerations, you can smoothly transition your models from Pydantic to Architecture's `BaseModel`, leveraging Architecture's optimized performance and integrated features while maintaining the integrity of your application's data models.

 ## Usage Examples